The answer to “what banks do rich people use?” is: it depends.

 That said, finding the right bank often requires choosing the right banking jurisdiction.
 With this in mind, we’ve outlined some of the most common private banking jurisdictions below.

-In short, while we can’t provide a specific answer to what banks do rich people use (because each wealthy person is different), we can say that many of them choose to bank in these banking jurisdictions.
+In short, while we can’t provide a specific answer to what banks rich people use (because each wealthy person is different), we can say that many of them choose to bank in these banking jurisdictions.

 Popular Private Banking Jurisdictions